 The Management Committee

-Hinckley Homeless Group consist of a small but dedicated team of volunteers who run Lawrence House, which has been successfully serving the community in Hinckley and Bosworth for over a decade, with the support of our local borough and county councils, as well as a large number of local community organisations and trusts.
+Hinckley Homeless Group consist of a small but dedicated team of volunteers who run Lawrence House, which has been successfully serving the community in Hinckley and Bosworth for over two decade, with the support of our local borough and county councils, as well as a large number of local community organisations and trusts.